-Today, you’ll learn what counts as a marketing incentive, what incentives are best for motivating different actions, and awesome examples of marketing incentives that brands have used.
+Today, you’ll learn the basics of marketing incentives, what type of incentives are best for motivating different actions, and examples of successful marketing incentives brands have used.

 What are marketing incentives?